Moroccan Stuffed Pepper Soup

 - cooked rice

-What’s Ras el Hanout and what role does it play in Moroccan stuffed pepper soup?
+What’s Ras el Hanout and what role does it play?

 Ras el hanout is a spice blend most commonly used in North African cuisine.
 It’s similar to garam masala (used in Indian cuisine) and uses many of the same spices.
 Ras el Hanout contains spices such as cardamom, nutmeg, turmeric, chili powder, paprika, allspice, cinnamon, coriander, and cumin.

-If you can’t find ras el hanout at the grocery store, you can purchase it online (affiliate link.)
+If you can’t find ras el hanout at the grocery store, you can purchase it online.

 If that’s not an option either, you can make your own.